jenlindner/26thycalifornia/docs/index.rst

     git commit -m "creado 26th y california"

 The ``-m "Some message"`` flag specifies a message to associate with this set of changes.
+(Any time you type a command with a "-" preceding it, you are adding a "flag" to it.)

 Did it work?
 The ``log`` subcommand provides the history of the current repository: